 The legendary Mr Griffiths was the woodwork and craft teacher at my school and his fame came from his attitude towards the boys who he terrorised.
 I have never witnessed such extreme violence towards young children and am still surprised he got away with it.
 Years later some friends who were practicing their driving, saw him now retired sitting on his Honda Club opposite the school; just watching.

 The ghosts of my life.

-In my last year of secondary school a classmate mentioned that he’d ‘seen that bloke out of Japan’ in the dry cleaners over the weekend.
-Of course it was very possible as Beckenham born lead singer, David Sylvian’s mum and dad lived close to Penge East station.
+In my last year of secondary school a classmate mentioned that he’d seen the ‘bloke out of Japan’ in the dry cleaners over the weekend.
+Of course it was very possible as Beckenham born lead singer, David Sylvian’s Mum and Dad lived close to Penge East station.

 Dave and Ange go to Safeways.

-My mother came home from the high street a couple of times with stories of ‘Bowie’ encounters.
-Not quite the ‘rock god’ then just another local eccentric.
-She once saw his wife Angie in Safeways at the cheese counter and another time across the road in Woolworths, David was buying himself some tights.
+Beckenham was blind to the up-and-coming ‘rock god’ the Bowies just being considered as local eccentrics.
+My mum once saw his wife Angie in Safeways at the cheese counter and another time across the road in Woolworths; David was buying himself some tights.

 Fire at the Art Centre.

 One night my dad woke us up to tell us that the Arts Centre was on fire and we should be ready to evacuate.
 The whole sky seemed to light up as gas cylinders started to explode.
 The next day our back garden was covered in a strange snow of tiny blacken pieces of canvas.